Forza Horizon 3: Gameplay

 Forza Horizon 3 allows players to race in a fictional representation of Australia.
 Here, the player drives a BMW M4 to a destination.

-Forza Horizon 3 is a racing video game set in an open world environment based in a fictional representation of Australia.
+Forza Horizon 3 is a racing game set in an open world environment based in a fictional representation of Australia.
 The gameplay world is about twice the size of Forza Horizon 2, and the game contains locales and regions based upon their real-life Australian counterparts.
 While previous Forza Horizon games have depicted the player as being one of the racers of the Horizon Festival, the player is now the director of the festival, and their role is to expand it throughout Australia by completing races, challenges, and stunts to earn fans.
 If enough fans are earned at a certain threshold, the player can set up new festival locations and unlock more events.

 Three types of racing modes are available in the game: Exhibition, Championship, and Rivals.
 Exhibition is a single race at one location, whereas Championship contains multiple races dispersed throughout the gameplay world.
 Rivals is a versus race against the player and an AI opponent, where the player has to compete in a time trial to beat the time set by the opponent.
 Added in Forza Horizon 2, the player can also participate in Bucket List Challenges, where they are given a task to complete with a specific vehicle.
 The newly introduced Horizon Blueprint feature lets the player customise races and Bucket List Challenges.

 Apart from races and Bucket List Challenges, the player can engage in several other activities.
 Breakable boards called "bonus boards" can be discovered around the gameplay world, and when driven over, they award the player with experience points or a discount on fast travelling.
 As the player progresses through the game, they can receive rumours of barn finds to uncover and restore.
 When performing stunts with a vehicle, the player is awarded "skill points".
 If enough skill points are acquired, they can be used to purchase perks that may award cars, experience points, in-game currency, and driving advantages, among other benefits.
 The player may participate in Forzathon competitions, which provide weekly challenges and give awards once completed.